⬤ UPDATED 3:07 PM PT · AUG 11, 2026

 The big reason the IN10 Pro stands out is that it feels like a real step above the ultra-budget mini eMoto category.
 The 60V battery gives it more electrical headroom than most 52V budget bikes, the 27Ah pack is a decent size for the price, and the 143 lb weight is still manageable compared with larger eMotos.

 The IN10 Pro also gets hydraulic brakes, a chain drivetrain, three riding modes, reverse gear, IPX6 water resistance, and a 330 lb claimed max load.
-That max load number is especially nice to see because a lot of budget eMotos are clearly built around smaller riders.
+That max load number is especially nice to see because a lot of other budget eMotos are clearly built around smaller riders.

 Key Specs: Yozma IN10 Pro